SachinS-thoughti/Demo-Backend/README.md

 - `APP_URL`: The URL at which the application can be accessed.

-- `APP_URL`: The URL at which the application can be accessed.

 - `LOCAL_HOST`: The local host name or IP address.

 - `DB_HOST`: The hostname or IP address of your MySQL database server.